bharatr21/langchain-vectordb-course/README.md

 ```
 Other API keys may also be required while going through the course.

+The `GPT4All` model was used in a small portion, and the model weights used are present [here](https://hf.co/bharat-raghunathan/gpt4all)

 **NOTE 1:** Some of the generated assets are added under [Assets](assets/) and most of the code is under the [Source](src/) folders.
 However, note that during the course, I had placed it all in the main directory itself, so file paths will have to be changed in the respective code notebooks.